inivekin/abosa/abosa.typ

 You ate my world in confusion,
 I broke you for convenience.
-Intent makes one worse than other but silence will not help atone.
+Intent makes one worse than other but absence will not help atone.
 At present, I'm as young brother, and you should see how bright I've grown.
 I am the guest, this world is yours,